What blood type do ticks prefer?

-Of course, the findings need to be replicated in an in vivo study, since other factors could influence the ticks’ feeding preferences in a living organism.
-However, we cannot use model animals, writes Žákovská, because different animal species have different systems of blood groups.
+The findings need to be replicated in an in vivo study, given that other factors could influence the ticks’ feeding preferences in a living organism, the authors explain.
+However, “we cannot use model animals,” writes Žákovská, “because different animal species have different systems of blood groups.”

 So, what about using human volunteers?
 Unfortunately, “this approach involves increased risk of contracting a tick-borne infection,” writes Žákovská.